Piazza Instructor Guide

 1. Log in to your Canvas course and select Modules in the Course Navigation.

-5. Select Piazza from the list and check the box next to "Load in a new tab".
-This setting will allow students a better view of the Piazza interface.
+4. Select Piazza from the list and check the box next to "Load in a new tab".
+This setting will allow students a better view of the Piazza interface in a new browser tab.

-6. Click Add Item to add a link to Piazza to your module.
+5. Click Add Item to add a link to Piazza in your module.

 Tips